chriswynnyk/chriswynnyk.github.io/_posts/2015-01-03-winter-break.md

 #### Atom

 This one is an "almost-there".
 The concept is awesome, with some really nice potential for in-editor rendering and evaluation of web projects.
-The startup time seems to be noticably slower as compared to other text editors, and I also seem to get sporadic lag when typing (which is a show-stopper for me).
+The startup time seems to be noticeably slower as compared to other text editors, and I also seem to get sporadic lag when typing (which is a show-stopper for me).
 Things seem to have come along since my last experiments with Atom, so I may check back in on this one in another year.

 #### Sublime Text 3

-Awesome text editor.
+Well-polished text editor.
 Super-fast startup time, nice plugin ecosystem, and just works.
 This is my primary IDE for anything web.

 #### Vi

-This will remain my swiss army knife for client-side work and editting configuration files, but otherwise I'm putting vi out to pasture.
+This will remain my swiss army knife for client-side work and editing configuration files, but otherwise I'm putting _vi_ out to pasture.

 ### The winners